ned14/outcome/doc/md/03-tutorial.md

 \section conclusion Conclusion

-This tutorial has been kept deliberately as simple as possible after feedback from the Boost developers' mailing list, and it has intentionally not covered a large chunk of Outcome's detail.
+This tutorial has been kept deliberately as simple as possible after valuable feedback from the Boost developers' mailing list, and it has intentionally not covered a large chunk of Outcome's detail.
 Further documentation includes \ref advanced "Advanced usage: Outcome as a Monad" and
 \ref std-expected "Outcome and the upcoming std::expected<T, E>".